unifica-paraguay/mayoristas-paraguay-backend/README.md

 # Mayoristas Paraguay Backend

-This is a FastAPI backend application that provides data visualization for the Mayoristas Paraguay platform.
-The application creates various graphs and charts to analyze the distribution of shops, categories, and other metrics.
+This is a FastAPI backend application that provides data management and visualization for the Mayoristas Paraguay platform.
+The application provides CRUD operations for shops, categories, and zones, as well as various data visualizations.

 ## Features

-- Visualization of shops by zone
-- Distribution of top 10 categories
-- Analysis of shops by category
-- Working hours distribution
+- Complete CRUD API for shops, categories, and zones
+- Banner and image management
+- Data visualization dashboard
+- Interactive charts using Plotly
 - Modern, responsive UI using Tailwind CSS
-- Interactive charts using Plotly

 ## Requirements